jjohn163/CPE202-StarterCode-Lab3/lab-03.md

   queue_linked.py
 * Implement a Queue class using a circular array: queue_array.py

-Before doing this lab I recommend that you read over section 4.10, 4.11, and 4.12.
-You will not be doing the implementation described in section 4.12, but it will help you understand the underlying concepts.

 * In the first implementation, you will use a linked structure similar to the linked structure used in implementing the Stack ADT (i.e. create a Node class).
 In this case, there must be a way to add